The Fundamentals of Stock Market- Must Know Terms

 Asset turnover ratio: – It is calculated by dividing revenue to the total assets

 Debt to Equity Ratio: The debt-to-equity ratio measures the relationship between the amount of capital that has been borrowed (i.e. debt) and the amount of capital contributed by shareholders (i.e. equity).
-Generally, as a firm’s debt-to-equity ratio increases, it becomes more risky A lower debt-to-equity number means that a company is using less leverage and has a stronger equity position.
+Generally, as a firm’s debt-to-equity ratio increases, it becomes riskier A lower debt-to-equity number means that a company is using less leverage and has a stronger equity position.

 Debt to Equity Ratio =(Total Liabilities)/(Total Shareholder Equity)

 Return on Equity (ROE): Return on equity (ROE) is the amount of net income returned as a percentage of shareholders equity.
-Return on equity measures a corporation’s profitability by revealing how much profit a company generates with the money shareholders have invested.
+Return on equity measures a corporation’s profitability by revealing how much profit a company generates with the money shareholders has invested.
 In other words, ROE tells you how good a company is at rewarding its shareholders for their investment.

 Return on Equity = (Net Income)/(Average Stockholder Equity)